-Patty Wipfler is the author of the book Listen: Five Simple Tools to Meet Your Everyday Parenting Challenges with co-author Tosah Schore.
+Patty Wipfler is the author of the book Listen: Five Simple Tools to Meet Your Everyday Parenting Challenges with co-author Tosha Schore.

 Patty was born, raised, and educated in California, graduating from Occidental College, and is the mother of two sons.
 The focus of her life's work has been teaching basic listening, parenting, stress-reduction, and leadership skills to parents.

 In 1989, Patty founded the non-profit Parents Leadership Institute, which evolved into Hand in Hand Parenting.
 As Director, she has written 14 booklets, produced numerous videotapes and audiotapes, and has written over 100 articles for Hand in Hand on the principles and benefits of Hand in Hand Parenting.
 These booklets have sold over 1 million copies in English, Spanish, Chinese, Romanian, Hungarian, and Japanese.